 Population size: 5280

-Maffra is known for its beautiful tree lined main street.
-A stroll along the main street taking in the small shops or drinking a latte at any of a number of cafe’s in town.
+Maffra is also known for its beautiful tree lined main street.
+Stretch your legs along the main street taking in the small shops or drinking a latte at any of a number of cafe’s in town.

 Submitted by Travels in Gippsland!

 Traditional Owners: the Wadawuurung, Eastern Maar & Gunditjmara

 Lorne is a vibrant little town along the well-known Great Ocean Road drive in Victoria.